Bones of the Spine

-This is the uppermost section of the bones of the back (spine).
-The cervical spine is made up of 7 individual vertebrae.
+This is the uppermost section of the bones of the back or spine.
+The cervical spine has 7 individual vertebrae.
 There are 3 distinguishable characteristics in cervical vertebrae:

 - Bifid Spinous Process: The spinous process bifurcates (branches into two ends) at the bottom.
-However, the exceptions are the C1 (no spinous process) and C7 (spinous process is longer than other cervical vertebrae).
+However, the exceptions are the C1 (no spinous process) and C7 (the spinous process is longer than the other cervical vertebrae).

 - Transverse Foramina: Opening in each transverse process, through which the vertebral arteries travel to the brain).